The Bunny the Bear: Food Chain and third departure of Hutka (2014–2015)

 Somewhere in late December, the band posted videos on their Facebook showing them in the studio performing new unheard songs.
 In January 2014, the band announced their fifth studio album would be released in stores on March 18 through Victory Records.
 Shortly after the announcement was made, the band hit the road on a headlining tour with support from Jose Garzon.

 The band released the first single off Food Chain entitled "High Tides and Swimming Conditions" on February 11, 2014.

 In February, the band announced on their Facebook that they would be supporting Mindless Self Indulgence on the American leg of "How I Learned to Stop Giving a Shit and Love Mindless Self Indulgence Tour 2014" in March, in support of the new album.
 On March 6 the band premiered their music video for "First Met You" via their YouTube.
 On March 18, the album Food Chain was released.
-On 14 April 2014, another music video was premiered on YouTube for the song "Skyscrapers."
+On April 14, 2014, another music video was premiered on YouTube for the song "Skyscrapers."

 On November 19, Chris Hutka announced on Facebook his third departure from the band due to ongoing disagreements with other band members, in addition to focusing on family life as well as a potential solo career.
 Shortly after, Tybor replaced Hutka with a friend, Haley Roback, who began touring with the group.
 It has been stated by many of the groups touring musicians that Hutka's struggle with addiction was the primary source of turbulence throughout his time in the band.
 Tybor has since kept out of headlines in regards to commenting in any substantial detail on Hutka's parting.

 A Liar Wrote This and departure of Roback (2015–2016)

 On May 5, 2015, they finished recording their upcoming album.
 The following month, the band's sixth album A Liar Wrote This was announced, set for release on July 24, 2015.
-The album is the first full-length release by the band without Chris Hutka acting as The Bear.
+The album was the first full-length release by the band without Chris Hutka acting as The Bear.

 A re-recorded version of "It's Not Always Cold in Buffalo" (originally on Stories) was released on May 25, 2015, with an accompanying music video.
 The track featured on the band's sixth album.
 The album's first single "Lover's Touch" was released on June 16, 2015.
 "Lover's Touch" is the first original release by the band without Chris Hutka.
 On July 24, A Liar Wrote This was released.

 The band left Victory Records shortly after the release of A Liar Wrote This.

 On December 20, 2015, Roback had announced that she had become pregnant and would not be performing with the band on their upcoming 2016 tour.
 Tybor then replaced Roback with Joseph Garcia, who had toured with the band in 2013 coinciding with Hutka's second departure.
 On January 23, 2016, Roback stated on Facebook that she would not be returning to The Bunny the Bear; touring or otherwise.
 Tybor has since stated the same.